akspiel/Hacking-LMS/README.md

 1. In Chrome, open a course page in your LMS.
 2. Right-click anywhere and then select **Inspect** from the context menu.
 This will open Chrome Developer Tools.
 3. Make sure the 'Elements' tab is selected.
 4. Click the plus icon in the top right corner of the styles panel.
-This will create a local stylesheet called 'inspector-stylesheet' you can use for testing.
+This will create a local stylesheet called `inspector-stylesheet you can use for testing.
 5. Click the inspector-stylesheet link beside the style.
 This will open the stylesheet in the source editor.
 6. Paste the CSS from the stylesheet you're testing into the 'inspector-stylesheet' stylesheet.
 The styles will be applied and you can see how it looks.
 7. Repeat the steps above for any other pages you want to test.